AranScope/pystarling/README.md

-# starling-python
+# Starling Python SDK

-Python Starling API client with V1 support
+## Documentation

+The documentation for the Starling SDK can be found <a href="https://starlingbank.github.io/starling-developer-sdk/">here</a>.